erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 a rouge party may be able to affect input data, and if it knows the PRNG sequence can steer all data to a hash table slot, overload one particular worker process, or something similar, and in this way attack an application.
+And, an application that starts out as "non-critical" may one day silently have become business critical...

 This is an aspect that needs to be considered.